mrpotatoes/cheatsheets/README.md

 - Search
 - Description for landing pages in frontmatter
 - I ***might*** like to turn this repo into a set of "collections" and each collection will be it's own deployable subdirectory on my hosted website.
+- Script to add a new category (folder + `index.njk` file)
+- Script to add a new category post
+- Add copy functionality to the code snippets?

 ### Future Plugins
 These are plugins that I'm ineresting in playing with.
 Will not spend more than 2 hours on each to test them out.
 Unless, of course, they are priority such as a search plugins.